Pound Puppies and the Legend of Big Paw: Reception

 Critical response was negative during its initial run.
 The Hollywood trade magazine, Variety, called it "uninvolving and endlessly derivative".
 The Sacramento Bee deemed it "miserably drawn" in comparison to what Disney was offering at the time, and the San Francisco Chronicle gave it an "empty chair" rating.
 A reviewer in the Detroit Free Press found it "dull and unoriginal", but praised the songs that were written for it.

 Martha Baker of the St. Louis Post-Dispatch also denounced it and began her review thus:

-Writing for The Animated Movie Guide by animation expert Jerry Beck, Stuart Fisher gave one star out of four, and saw the film's artistic quality as "a mixed bag". "[While] the backgrounds are somewhat imaginative and colorful, the character animation is flat and lifeless.
-Rapid cuts to new angles of the same shot seem to try to cover up limitations of the animation technique," he continued.
+Writing for The Animated Movie Guide by animation expert Jerry Beck, Stuart Fisher gave one star out of four, and saw the film's artistic quality as "a mixed bag".
+He continued: "[While] the backgrounds are somewhat imaginative and colorful, the character animation is flat and lifeless.
+Rapid cuts to new angles of the same shot seem to try to cover up limitations of the animation technique".
 Moreover, Fisher and The Philadelphia Inquirer took note of its purpose as a toy commercial, a trend that was prevalent in the animation industry during the late 1980s.

 Home media

-Family Home Entertainment, a division of International Video Entertainment, distributor of Carolco's library, released Pound Puppies and the Legend of Big Paw on the VHS format on September 14, 1989.
+Family Home Entertainment released Pound Puppies and the Legend of Big Paw on the VHS format on September 14, 1989.
 Its successor, Lionsgate, released a region 1 DVD on October 24, 2006.
 Like the Hanna-Barbera TV series before it, the film also enjoyed airplay on the Disney Channel during the early to mid-1990s.